daddydrac/-deprecated-NVIDIA-GPU-Tensor-Core-Accelerator-PyTorch-OpenCV/README.md

 -----------------------------------------------------------

-It takes a while for OpenCV to compile for CUDA, so if you want to skip the build process to save time you can pull the pre-built image from DockerHub here:
+It takes a while for OpenCV to compile for CUDA, so if you want to skip the build process to save time, you can pull the pre-built image from DockerHub here:

 https://hub.docker.com/r/jhoeller/computer-vision